Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Transition Diagram for a Zigzag Filtration of Block Decompositions

 Consider $\varphi\in\esol_{\cV_1}(X)$.
 In particular, $\varphi\in\sol_{\cV_2}(X)$.
 By~\ref{it:block_decomposition_uims} for $\BD_1$, there exist $p,q\in\PP_1$ such that $\uimp_{\cV_1}\varphi\subset\bl_{p,1}$ and $\uimm_{\cV_1}\varphi\subset\bl_{q,1}$.
 Moreover, $\bl_{p,1}\subset\bl_{\idxfwd{1}(p),2}\in\BD_2$, and $\bl_{q,1}\subset\bl_{\idxfwd{1}(q),2}\in\BD_2$.
 Hence, \ref{it:block_decomposition_uims} for $\BD_2$ in $\cV_1$ is satisfied. \end{proof}

 Proposition~\ref{prop:bd-after-refinement-is-bd} tells us that $\BD_2$ is a block decomposition both in $\cV_1$ and $\cV_2$.
-Therefore, for every $\bl_{p,2}\in\BD_2$ its invariant part in $\cV_1$---that is, $\inv_{\cV_2}\bl_{p,2}$---continues to $\inv_{\cV_1}\bl_{p,2}$ in $\cV_1$, and therefore, shares the same dynamical properties, in particular the Conley index (Theorem~\ref{thm:continuation_iso_conley_index}).
+Therefore, by Definition~\ref{def:continuation}, for every $\bl_{p,2}\in\BD_2$ its invariant part in $\cV_2$---that is, $\inv_{\cV_2}\bl_{p,2}$---continues to $\inv_{\cV_1}\bl_{p,2}$ in $\cV_1$, and therefore, shares the same dynamical properties, in particular the Conley index (Theorem~\ref{thm:continuation_iso_conley_index}).
 This allows us to study the transition from $\BD_1$ to $\BD_2$ on a common ground, that is, within multivector field~$\cV_1$.
-The next theorem captures in more detail relationship between individual isolating blocks of $\BD_1$ and $\BD_2$.
-Let us first define the \emph{connection set} for a family of sets $\cA$ in $X$ within $Y\subset X$:
+The next theorem captures in more detail the relationship between individual isolating blocks of $\BD_1$ and $\BD_2$.
+Let us first define the \emph{connection set} for a family of subsets $\cA$ of $X$ within $Y\subset X$:

 \begin{theorem} Let $(\BD_1,\cV_1)\inscr(\BD_{2},\cV_{2})$.
 Let $q\in\PP_{2}$ and $\QQ:=\idxfwd{1}^{-1}(q)$.
 Then: \begin{enumerate}[label=(\alph*)] \item $\BD_\QQ\coloneqq\{\bl_{p,1}\in\BD_1\mid p\in \QQ\}$ is a block decomposition of $\bl_{q,2}$ with respect to~$\cV_1$; moreover $\bl_{\QQ,1}\coloneqq \cset{\cV_1}(\{\bl_{p,1}\mid p\in \QQ\}, X)\subset\bl_{q,2}$, \item $M_{\QQ,1}\coloneqq\inv_{\cV_1}\bl_{q,2}$ is an invariant set in $\cV_1$ isolated by $\bl_{q,2}$; moreover, $M_{\QQ,1}=\cset{\cV_1}(\{M_{p,1}\mid p\in \QQ\}, X)$, \item $M_{\QQ,1}$ in $\cV_{1}$ continues to $M_{q,2}$ in $\cV_{2}$. \end{enumerate} \end{theorem}